WHO WE ARE

 Content and Language Integrated Learning (CLIL) refers to educational approaches that allow for improved foreign language learning in combination with content learning in a variety of (non-language) subjects, e.g. Geography, History, Sports, Maths or, on the tertiary level, business, law or IT.
 CLIL has started as a European undertaking, but has found supporters on other continents as well.
 CLIL strongly relates to other contextualized language teaching approaches such as immersion education or content-based language teaching.

-The 2018-2020 AILA CLIL ReN Convenors are: Russell Cross (The University of Melbourne), Ana Llinares (Universidad Autónoma de Madrid), and Letizia Cinganotto (Italian National Institute for Documentation, Innovation and Educational Research).
+The 2022-2024 AILA CLIL ReN Convenors are: Ana Llinares (Universidad Autónoma de Madrid), Letizia Cinganotto (University for Foreigners in Perugia, Italy), Keiko Tsuchiya (Yokohama City University)

 THE CLIL REN?